 I mostly use a Canon M50 and I love it.
 I’ve got a couple of lenses for it but I actually mostly use the kit lens it came with.
 I like this camera because it’s small and lightweight, so it’s easy to fit in my handbag and always take out with me.

-- Dual Pixel CMOS AF, 3975 AF positions, -4EV, auto face & eye-detection AF with tracking
+- Dual Pixel CMOS AF, 3975 AF positions, -4EV, auto face and eye-detection AF with tracking

 - Continuous shooting up to 10fps with AF or up to 10fps in RAW